Kanu’s Co-defendants in Alleged Treasonable Felony Suit Get N10m Bail - THISDAYLIVE

 Alex Enumah in Abuja

-Justice Binta Nyako of the Federal High Court, Abuja yesterday granted bail in the sum of N10 million each to the co-defendants of the leader of the proscribed Indigenous People of Biafra (IPOB), Nnamdi Kanu.
+Justice Binta Nyako of the Federal High Court, Abuja on Monday granted bail in the sum of N10 million each to the co-defendants of the leader of the proscribed Indigenous People of Biafra (IPOB), Nnamdi Kanu.

-The defendants – Bright Chimezie; Chidiebere Onwudiwe; Benjamin Madubugwu and David Nwawuisi – are standing trial on all alleged treasonable felony preferred against them by the federal government.
+The defendants — Bright Chimezie, Chidiebere Onwudiwe, Benjamin Madubugwu and David Nwawuisi — are standing trial on alleged treasonable felony preferred against them by the federal government.

 The bail, which should be in cash, is expected to be deposited in the court’s account.

-Other conditions attached to the bail included an order preventing the defendants from granting any press interview or participating in any form of gathering or rally.
+Other conditions attached to the bail include an order preventing the defendants from granting any press interview or participating in any form of gathering or rally.

 Justice Nyako further ordered the defendants to report to the Commissioners of Police in their respective states of residence every two weeks.